Gerfunky/TinyPixelMapper/README.md

 The main LED driving library is [FastLed](https://github.com/FastLED/FastLED).

 # Crowdfunding Campaign
-We are planning on starting a crowdfunding campaign in the summer 2021.
-In the crowdfunding you will have to possibility to get the Hardware and purpose-built Lamps that show what the Tinypixelmapper can do.
-After crowdfunding the PCB’s will be opensource.
+We were planning on starting a crowdfunding campaign in the summer 2021.
+But do to the current situation in the Word wer are Thinking of just making a Shop.
 We are negotiation with an artist for permission to use his music.
 Once this is done we will start posting videos of the different lamps that will be available.

 # Configuration Interface: